ErlerPhilipp/dr2_logger/docs/tuning_guide.md

 The optimizing the first gear, you can usually ignore the influence of the start.
 Instead, the sharpest corners of the track are much more important and might require significantly higher speed.

 Still, you can use the start to check if the first gear is too short.
 If the engine is powerful, the wheels may spin uncontrolled with minimal traction.
 Make the first gear long enough to prevent excessive traction loss when accelerating strongly.
-Keep in mind that this will also be affected by the differential and tyre choice.
+Keep in mind that this will also be affected by the differential and tire choice.

 ### Top Gear ###